objarni/code-katas/README.md

 Organization
 ------------

-Under Problems/, you will find problems, in no particular order.
+Under `start-points`, you will find problems, in no particular order.
 Under each problem directory in Problems, there will be a separate folder for each relevant programming language.